eGain/egain-android-messaging/eG-sample-messaging/readme.md

 #### **Overview for Customizing the SDK**
 The only requirement for using the provided methods is to follow the proper setup to initialize the chat, after which the usage is up to the developer.

-The general flow of the SDK begins with an initialization call to the Conversation Hub that will either validate an existing session or initialize a new one, verifying the provided credentials in the process.
-The `initialize()` method will return whether or not a valid session exists.
-After a new session has been created, subsequent calls to `initialize()` will return true unless either the user or agent ends the conversation, thereby invalidating the current session.
-Once a valid session has been started and while it remains valid, the SDK can use `sendMessage()` to send messages, `upload()` to send files and images, `receiveMessage()` to receive messages, and `download()` to receive images and files.
-To end the session, `endConversation()` must be called.
-Note that the agent can end the conversation as well.
-In order to receive messages, the receiveMessage method must be observed by the developer, upon which they can define how they want to display the data.
+The general flow of the SDK begins with an initialization call to the Conversation Hub that either validates an existing session or initializes a new one.
+This process verifies the provided credentials.
+The `initialize()` method returns a response as to whether or not a valid session exists.

+After a new session is created, subsequent calls to initialize() returns true unless the user or agent ends the conversation, thereby invalidating the current session.
+When a valid session is started and while it remains valid, the SDK can use the following calls:

-#### Available methods
+- `sendMessage()` to send messages
+-  `upload()` to send files and images
+- `receiveMessage()` to receive messages
+- `download()` to receive images and files.
+To end the session, call endConversation().
+The agent can also end the conversation as well.

+To receive messages, the `receiveMessage()` method must be observed by the developer, upon which they can define how they want to display the data.

+**Available Methods**

 - initialize()
 - sendMessage()
 - receiveMessage()